FeLaLost/FeLaLost/README.md

 ## Sobre mim

-- No primeiro ano do curso técnico de Desenvolvimento de Sistemas.
+- In the first year of the Systems Development technical course.
-- Inglês: B1-B2 (Intermediário)
+- English: B1-B2 (Intermediate)

 ---